Reggie McKenzie is finally on the clock.

 I thought the deal with Miami left too much on the table.
-It's great Oakland received an early second-round pick, and another solid player will be added to the team Friday.
+It's great Oakland received a solid second-round pick, and another solid player will be added to the team on Friday.

 Compare those caches to the Oakland deal, and you have to wonder if the Raiders didn’t simply settle just to get a second-round pick.
 The No. 3 overall pick holds more power than that.